Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Acknowledgments

 \section{Acknowledgments}

 We thank Sean Kross for guidance on the statistical simulations and evaluations, Jakub Paplh\'am for help with evaluating the cvut models, Reza Shokri for early discussions about the work, and Florimond Houssiau, Rebekah Overdorf, Joshua Rosenbaum, and Clay Shields for feedback on the work.
-We thank the Swiss AI initiative, armasuisse, and MPCDF for providing computational resources, and their staff for all the help.
-This research was supported by armasuisse Science and Technology through a CYD Distinguished Postdoctoral Fellowship for Ana-Maria Cre\c{t}u and as part of the Swiss AI Initiative by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a07 on Alps.
-This research was also partially supported by an NSF Award 2513313.
+Ana-Maria Cre\c{t}u did most of her work while at EPFL, funded by armasuisse Science and Technology through a CYD Distinguished Postdoctoral Fellowship.
+This research was supported as part of the Swiss AI Initiative by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a07 on Alps and partially by an NSF Award 2206950.
+We thank the Swiss AI initiative, armasuisse, and MPCDF for providing computational resources and their staff for all the help.